 Helen Moore is an ecopoet, author, socially engaged artist and nature educator who offers an online mentoring programme, Wild Ways to Writing, and collaborates in ecologically oriented community-wide projects.
 Offering an audio performance of her poem ‘Earth Justice’, Helen says:

 For me when you mention the word ‘justice’, I think of the Ecocide campaign, started by the late and great Polly Higgins, which aims to create a legal redress for widespread destruction of ecosystems.

 ‘Earth Justice’ was inspired by attending the mock ecocide trial at the Supreme Court, London in 2011, and the poem features collages of some transcript material from the court proceedings.
 The trial was staged as part of the campaign to make ecocide an international crime and had Michael Mansfield leading the prosecution.
 The poem is dedicated to Polly Higgins, a barrister who had the vision for ecocide becoming a law to bring those responsible for ecological destruction to account.

-Geographer and writer Neil Kitching has written about taxation for action on climate change on his blog and, as he says, it’s a topic where “there are elements of climate justice throughout.”
+Neil Kitching is a geographer and energy specialist who has witnessed climate change’s creeping effects and whose book Carbon Choices addresses common-sense solutions to our climate and nature crises.
+He has written about taxation for action on climate change on his blog and, as he says, it’s a topic where “there are elements of climate justice throughout.”
 In We Need to Talk about Tax, he looks at a number of different possibilities to tax: on pollution, resources, fertilizers, income, corporations and property.
-Below is an extract.
+This is an extract: